 Nadja was born and grew up in Herzberg, East Germany.
-She spends her spare time relaxing with family and friends or doing yoga.
+She spends her spare time relaxing with family and friends, doing yoga and seeking out Barcelona’s best restuarants.

 “How to Make Sure Your U.S. Judgment Can Be Enforced Abroad,” Global Gavel News, August 2008.